JhonHawk/nx-angular-base-frontend-2025/docs/DEVELOPMENT_TRACKING.md

 ## Project Module Implementation Task Board

-This document serves as a comprehensive task tracking board for implementing all modules across both applications in the Orca SNS Frontend Web project.
+This document serves as a comprehensive task tracking board for implementing all modules across both applications in the Angular Base Frontend Template project.

 ---